 Pai Gow Poker is played using the 54-card Joker variant of the standard Anglo-American deck.
 Players should remove one of the Jokers from the deck in order to create a 53-card deck.

-As the name suggests, Pai Gow Poker is a member of the poker family of card games.
+As the name suggests, it is a member of the poker family of card games.
 As such, it is a comparing game.
 The objective of a comparing game is to produce a superior hand to that of your opponent(s).
-In Pai Gow, a player’s opponent will always be the Dealer, a representative of the casino, known as the “House”.
+A player’s opponent will always be the Dealer, a representative of the casino, known as the “House”.

-The objective of Pai Gow Poker is, in particular, to produce two hands that are superior to the Dealer’s two hands.
+The objective of Pai Gow Poker is to produce two hands that are superior to the Dealer’s two hands.

 Players will form one hand of five cards, and one hand of two cards.
 If the player’s five-card hand is better than the Dealer’s five-card hand, and the same can be said for their two-card hand, then the player wins their wager.